nevenjovanovic/virtualMachine2016/README.md

 - Start the virtual machine with the termina command `vagrant up`.
 The first time you do this, Vagrant will take many minutes downloading files, seting up a Linux virtual machine, and provisioning it. **Do not let your computer go to sleep during this process**.

+## Using the Virtual Machine

+- `vagrant up` starts the machine.
+- `vagrant ssh` (from the `virtualMachine2016` directory) logs into the machine. `logout` exits the machine.
+- Stop the virtual machine with `vagrant halt`.
+- You can destroy the virtual machine with `vagrant destroy`.
+After doing that, you can re-created it with `vagrant up`, at which point it will download and provision a fresh new instance of it.